Security Tips for the Use of Social Media Websites

 - Use multi-factor authentication where possible (some social media sites may offer this as an option).

-See User security tips for the use of social media websites for ASD's advice to users about the secure use of social media websites in business and personal settings.
+See Security tips for using social media websites for ASD's advice to users about the secure use of social media websites in business and personal settings.

 - Further guidance can be found in the Australian Government Information Security Manual, in particular, 'Using the Internet'.